Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 Ulcers are deep erosions in which part of the dermis has been lost, 122 Ultrasonic treatment uses ultrasound vibration to help expand the area between cells and to warm tissue for better absorption of certain products, 20 Ultraviolet A (UVA) rays are longer, deeper-penetrating rays that affect the dermis of the skin.
 These rays are responsible for most premature aging symptoms, 364–365, 384–385 Ultraviolet B (UVB) rays are sunrays that cause sunburn and most types of skin cancer, 364, 384–385 Ultraviolet C (UVC) rays are short sunrays blocked by the ozone layer, 364 Ultraviolet (UV) rays are light rays produced by the sun, 364 United States Department of Agriculture (USDA), 226 Urticaria, or hives, is due to allergies, 134, 230 USDA.
 See United States Department of Agriculture UV.
 See Ultraviolet UVA.
 See Ultraviolet A UVB.
 See Ultraviolet B UVC.
 See Ultraviolet C

-Vaccines are an artifi cial way of tricking the immune system into making antibodies, or Igs, 46, 73 Vacuoles are the “storage vats” for waste and excess food supplies, 3
+Vaccines are an artificial way of tricking the immune system into making antibodies, or Igs, 46, 73 Vacuoles are the “storage vats” for waste and excess food supplies, 3

 Valence is the number of electrons in the outer energy level of an atom, 144 Varicella zoster virus (VZV), that causes chicken pox.
 The lesions of herpes zoster look like multiple red blisters, 68 Varicose veins, 89–90 Vascular growth factor (VGF) is a biochemical within the skin that triggers the growth of capillaries, 261 Vascular lasers are designed specifically to treat vascular lesions, 136 Vascular lesions are visible conditions that involve the blood or circulatory system, 135–136 Vascular means “blood vessel related”, 259, 260 Vasodilation is the dilation of the blood vessels resulting in flushing, 262 Vasodilators dilate the blood vessels, making more blood flow through the arterial system, 358 Vehicles are ingredients used as spreading agents, 154, 166–167 with AHAs, 181 Vehicles are the spreading agents in skin care or cosmetic products, 104 Verbal claims, 221 Vesicle is the medical term for blisters, 122 VGF.
 See Vascular growth factor Viral load is a measurement of how many viral particles are in a person’s blood, 64 Viral skin infections, 128–130 Viruses are another form of microorganism that are often pathogenic, 24 Visceral muscle is responsible for involuntary muscle actions, 5 Viscosity is the thickness and liquidity of a solution, skin care product, or cosmetic, 157 Vitamin A, 16, 96 Vitamin C is a water-soluble vitamin essential in the skin for helping to neutralize free radicals; it is also needed in the production of collagen, 401 Vitamin D, 16, 79, 381–382 Vitamin E, 16, 165 Vitamin E is a fat-soluble vitamin that is a strong antioxidant, 401 Vitamin K, 441–442